mucean/etu/README.md

 # etu
-A PHP framework that easy to use
+A PHP RESTful framework that easy to use
-## This is my first little framework
+## This is my little PHP RESTful framework